What we treat

 Remember: you will only be prescribed Mounjaro injections if the benefits outweigh the risks for you personally.
 Reaching a healthy weight can reduce your risk of type 2 diabetes and heart disease, give you more energy, help you sleep better, and more.

-Find out if you’re eligible for the programme by taking this short quiz.
+Find out if you’re eligible for the treatment by taking this short quiz.

 Take a quick eligibility quiz to explore your options and see how we can support you.